nixworks/public/news/2017/04/18/index.md

 ##### Last month's presidential election
 ### [With polls showing a close race with Emmanuel Macron and Jean-Luc Mlenchon, Marine Le Pen of the National Front pledges to temporarily suspend all immigration, "legal and illegal", to France. ](/news/2017/04/18/with-polls-showing-a-close-race-with-emmanuel-macron-and-jean-luc-melenchon-marine-le-pen-of-the-national-front-pledges-to-temporarily-susp.md)
-_Context: Marine Le Pen, Emmanuel Macron, National Front, last month's presidential election, immigration, "legal and illegal", France, Jean-Luc Mlenchon_
+_Context: last month's presidential election, France, Jean-Luc Mlenchon, Marine Le Pen, National Front, Emmanuel Macron, immigration, "legal and illegal"_

 ##### United Kingdom
 ### [British Prime Minister Theresa May proposes that a snap election for the House of Commons will be held on the 8th of June.
 A two-thirds majority of the House of Commons is needed to approve this, eventually tomorrow.
 The Labour and Liberal Democrats party leaders have expressed their support. ](/news/2017/04/18/british-prime-minister-theresa-may-proposes-that-a-snap-election-for-the-house-of-commons-will-be-held-on-the-8th-of-june-a-two-thirds-majo.md)